znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

 > Markdown.
 Code.
 Grammarly.
 > Now, hear me ~~roar~~ write.

-The [Grammarly extension is open source](https://github.com/znck/grammarly), and you can contribute or file issues if you face any problems.
+The [Grammarly extension is open-source](https://github.com/znck/grammarly), and you can contribute or file issues if you face any problems.